Study Guide for Plutarch's Life of Publicola

 Who were the Tuscans?

-This is a little more complicated than it first appears.
-Tuscany was part of a larger region of Central Italy called Etruria, and the people of that whole region were the Etruscans.
-The Etruscans had been a flourishing civilization, but by this time they were being "absorbed" by surrounding cultures.
+This is a bit confusing, both in language and details.
+Tuscany was part of a region of Central Italy called Etruria, and the people of that whole region were the Etruscans.
+The Etruscan civilization had flourished in earlier periods, but by this time it was being absorbed by the surrounding cultures.
 The word for Etruscans in Latin is Tusci, which adds to the confusion.
 North translates the people as Thuscans and their region as Thuscane; Dryden says Tuscans and Tuscany.
-I have used Dryden's spelling to make pronunciation easier.

 What were Lictors, Axes, Rods, and Fasces?

 The consuls, or co-rulers, of the Republic had a bodyguard of twelve men, called lictors.
-Each lictor carried a bundle of sticks (rods) that also contained an axe; the whole thing was called the fasces.
-Originally this was not just a symbol of power, but an actual weapon or instrument of official punishment.
+Each lictor carried a bundle of sticks (rods) that also contained an axe; the whole thing was called the fasces (fasces can be singular or plural).
+Originally this was not just a symbol of power, but a weapon or instrument of official punishment.
 Later, as you will read in the story, the axes were removed and the fasces became more symbolic.
-Older students who are interested in words may want to explore the connection between "fasces" and "fascism."
+Older students who are interested in words may want to explore the connection between fasces and "fascism."

-How did Charlotte Mason begin a new Life in Citizenship?
+How did Charlotte Mason begin a new Life?
 She started with something that the students already knew, something that had been studied recently or that could be compared.
-Maybe you have been reading about later events in the Roman Empire, or about the events leading up to the American War of Independence and the formation of a government afterwards.
+Maybe you have been reading about the Roman Empire, or about the events leading up to the American War of Independence and the formation of a government afterwards.
 Or, if all this is fairly new for your student, you can find out what he or she does know about Ancient Rome.
 If nothing else, you will want to show where Rome is, and talk about the idea of city-states.
-Rome was a city, not a country, but it had its own government, and came to rule other cities and countries as well.
+Rome was a city, not a country, but it had its own government, and later it came to rule other cities and countries as well.

-To get things started, you may want to talk about the subject of names and nicknames, including the Roman style of names.
-Other than King Tarquin (properly called Lucius Tarquinius Superbus), the first two characters we will be discussing are Publius Valerius Publicola and Lucius Junius Brutus; they were usually called Valerius (in the beginning) and Brutus.
+To get things started, you may want to talk about names and nicknames, including Roman-style names.
+Other than King Tarquin (properly called Lucius Tarquinius Superbus), the first two characters we will be discussing are Publius Valerius Publicola and Lucius Junius Brutus; but they were usually called Valerius (in the beginning) and Brutus.
 A cognomen was a person's first or personal name; his second name showed his family, although he could be referred to by that name (in the same way that we do); and a third name, an agnomen or nickname, could be added to distinguish a particular person.
-You can probably think of more recent examples where people have extra nicknames or titles added; you may even have friends you call "Jim Smith around the corner" or "Jim Smith on the basketball team."
+You can probably think of more recent examples where people have extra nicknames or titles added; you may even have friends you call "Jim Smith down the street" or "Jim on the basketball team."
 King Tarquin's agnomen meant "the proud."
-Note that Brutus also had three names, but none of them were an agnomen.
+Note that Brutus also had three names, but none of them was an agnomen.

-You might want to use that to lead into a short discussion of the agnomen given to Valerius, which was Publicola, a man of the people, or loved by the people.
-Some writers spell that name Poplicola, which might give you another clue as to its meaning.
-What sort of a person do you think would be given that name?
+That might also lead to a short discussion of the agnomen given to Valerius, which was Publicola, a man of the people, or loved by the people.
+Some translators spell that name Poplicola, which might give you another clue as to its meaning.
+What sort of a person would be given that name?
 (Write down your ideas.)

 Vocabulary